runwayml/learn/docs/getting-started/overview.md

 ![Input/Output View](assets/images/views/settings-annotated.png)

-1) **Profile**: Here you can view and edit your username, fullname, email and organization.
+1) **Profile**: Here you can view and edit your username, full name, email, and organization.
 When editing your profile, you will be redirected to [online profile](https://account.runwayml.com/).

 2) **Remote GPU**: Here you can view your current GPU credit and get more credit.

-3) **Settings**: Here you can view your **Export Directory** where model output will be saved to.
+3) **Settings**: Here you can view your **Export Directory** where the model output will be saved to.

-4) **Githubs**: This allows you to link your Github account, if you have one.
+4) **Githubs**: This allows you to link your Github account if you have one.
 This is if you want to publish your own models to Runway.

-5) **Docker**: This indicates if Docker is running in the background, if you want to runa  model locally on your CPU.
+5) **Docker**: This indicates if Docker is running in the background if you want to run a  model locally on your CPU.